-It is currently only supported on the ConnectX-4 Lx family of adapters.
+It is currently only supported on the ConnectX-4 Lx and ConnectX-5 families of adapters.
 Enabled by default.

 This driver relies on external libraries and kernel drivers for resources allocations and initialization.
 The following dependencies are not part of DPDK and must be installed separately: